Marty Vanier, DVM

 Ken Burton, DVM

 Ken Burton was program director.
-He retired from K-State in fall of 2018 and transitioned to USDA to become the NBAF Coordinator.
+He retired from K-State in fall of 2018 and transitioned to USDA to become the NBAF Coordinator (subsequently Deputy Director).
 He was a principle investigator and co-principle investigator on multiple projects involving transboundary animal disease (TAD) response planning and training, identification of lessons learned from livestock emergency response exercises and events, and risk analysis of high-consequence TAD significant to the U.S. livestock industry.
 Completed projects include comprehensive veterinary response capability and foodborne disease templates, country profiles assessing capabilities of selected foreign countries’ response to outbreaks of zoonotic and non-zoonotic high-consequence livestock or foodborne diseases, and technical information reporting guides used by non-scientific field personnel to provide high-impact foreign animal/zoonotic disease information.

 Burton’s responsibilities included coordinating activities of technical consultants and research teams, training and managing graduate student researchers, technical writing and review, coordinating project activities of subcontractors and subject matter experts, and providing communications to a variety of project stakeholders within government agencies and the livestock industry.
 Burton received a Bachelor of Science in Biology and a Doctor of Veterinary Medicine from Kansas State University.
 Prior to employment at K-State in 2010, he owned and operated the Lyons Veterinary Clinic in Lyons, Kansas, providing rural Rice County residents with companion animal and food animal production veterinary medicine and surgery for 29 years.